Mushroom Ragout for Beef or Sausages

 Instructions

 • Melt 2 tablespoons of butter in a saucepan over medium heat.
-Add the mushrooms to the saucepan and cook until the mushrooms are tender, stirring constantly.
-Remove the mushrooms and set aside.
+Add the mushrooms to the saucepan and cook, stirring frequently, for 7 to 10 minutes, or until they are browned and their liquid has evaporated.
+Remove the mushrooms to a plate and set aside.

 Nutrition